 The reason being is that the enemy team AI will focus their normal attacks onto your heroes in order, so even placing higher HP heroes earlier will have a large impact on your ability to survive by pushing the damage onto heroes that can take it.

 You may also want to consider the team you are facing.
-If you tank hero is weak to the other teams factions, considering moving them away from the front line.
+If your tank hero is weak to against other team's factions, consider moving them away from the front line.

 One Tank Is Usually Enough

 This leads nicely onto the next point; one tank is usually enough.

 At least one tank is almost mandatory as you will need a hero to soak up as much of the damage as possible.
 The game typically advises you to put tankier heroes in the front line (I'm considering the 2nd spot here) but there is nothing to say that it needs to be a tank.